So you want to play the banjo huh?

 For this kind of banjo playing you are mostly looking for a 5 string open back model.
 If you have one great, start playing it.
 If you have a closed back one, that should work fine to start, plus you can always take the back off anyway.
 If you need to buy one there are three routes you can go:

-Buy a cheap banjo to see if you like it and can play it
+Buy the cheapest banjo that isn’t a toy to see if you like it and can play it

 Buy the one and only banjo you will ever need right off the bat